 ConocoPhillips also highlights the importance of understanding some of the other major risk factors impacting a company’s ability to pay its dividend.

-Some of the big ones we pay attention to are the consistency of a company’s free cash flow generation (cash is needed to pay the dividend), the cyclicality of the business model, how much debt is on the balance sheet, the company’s performance during the last recession, near-term business trends, and more.
+Some of the big ones we pay attention to are the consistency of a company’s cash flow, how much debt is on the balance sheet, the firm's performance during recessions, and recent business trends.

 Closing Thoughts on Dividend Payout Ratios

 We generally prefer to invest in companies with payout ratios below 60%, but we are willing to go higher if the business is relatively stable (e.g. a regulated utility company).